 Chasing Waterfalls in the Winter & How to

-Chasing waterfalls in the can be dangerous, especially in the winter.
+Chasing waterfalls in the winter can be dangerous, especially in the winter.
 You should do this at your own risk.
 I am not encouraging anyone to do anything dangerous.

 I recommend planning your trip in such a way that makes sense to you so that you do not have to backtrack.
 This map shows you all of the waterfalls in the Greater Hamilton Area.
 There are many other interest hiking trails in Hamilton and the rest of Ontario.